 The AR-15 rifle platform also can be configured for a variety of sporting and hunting applications.
 It is the primary type of rifle used in organized centerfire rifle-shooting events such as the NRA High Power Rifle competition. ("High power" in the competitive shooting context means anything larger than .22 caliber.)
-According to the National Shooting Sports Foundation's Report on Sport Shooting Participation in the United States in 2014, about one-third of hunters use "modern sporting rifles" (i.e., AR-15-type rifles) for hunting.
 Due to the increased popularity of AR-15-type rifles, ammunition manufacturers have developed various cartridges suited for hunting small varmints, feral hogs and goats, coyotes, deer, and other animals.
 See Will Drabold, Here Are 7 Animals Hunters Kill Using an AR-15, Time, July 6, 2016.

 Many law enforcement agencies supply their officers with semi-automatic AR-15 "patrol rifles" chambered in .223 Rem./5.56 NATO to supplement the officers' service pistols.
-They choose the AR-15 for its accuracy, ease of use, utility for diverse defensive scenarios, less danger of overpenetration, and reliability, as well as two characteristics common to almost all rifles: higher-velocity rounds and the ability to penetrate soft body armor.
+They choose the AR-15 for its accuracy, ease of use, utility for diverse defensive scenarios, less danger of overpenetration, and reliability, as well as two characteristics common to almost all rifles: higher velocity rounds and the ability to penetrate soft body armor.
 See, e.g., Massachusetts Municipal Police Training Committee, Basic Firearms Instructor Course: Patrol Rifle Manual 3-7 (2007) (discussing advantages of AR-15 patrol rifle).